Emergency department: Exit block

 A significant proportion of emergency patients are discharged after treatment, but many require admission for ongoing observation, treatment, or to ensure adequate social care before discharge.
 If patients requiring admission cannot be placed in inpatient beds swiftly, "exit block" or "access block" occurs.
 This often leads to crowding and can lead to delays in treatment for newly presenting cases ("arrival access block").
 This is more common in densely populated areas and affects adult departments more than pediatric ones.
 Exit block can lead to delays for the patients awaiting inpatient beds ("boarding") and also for new patients arriving at an exit-blocked department.
 Proposed solutions include changes in staffing or increasing inpatient capacity.

 Frequent users

 Frequent emergency service users are individuals who present themselves at a hospital much more often than non-frequent presenters.
 Many frequent users are homeless individuals seeking shelter and food at the hospital.
-Federal laws and regulations in the United States, like EMTALA and HIPAA, limit the options of hospital personnel when an individual presents to the ER with a fabricated problem.
+Federal laws and regulations in the United States, like EMTALA and HIPAA, limit the options of hospital personnel when an individual presents to the ED with a fabricated problem.
 These individuals do not account for a significant number of visits but typically require a disproportionate amount of hospital resources.
 To help prevent inappropriate emergency department use and return visits some hospitals offer care coordination and support services such as at-home and in-shelter transitional primary care for frequent users and short-term housing for homeless patients recovering after discharge.